 Adult training organizations help adults reach their education and work goals.
 We make sure that everyone eligible for our free skills training has access.
-The role of Literacy Ontario Central South (LOCS) is to support adult training organizations.
+The role of Learning Ontario Central South (LOCS) is to support adult training organizations.
 LOCS ensures the programs in our region have the resources they need to help their participants reach their goals.

 People in our programs gain the skills they need to meet their own individual goals.
 Some people have a goal of finding a job or advancing in their current position.
 Some are preparing for further education or an apprenticeship.
 Our programs are flexible and customized to the goals of each person registered for training.